The Differences Between Hallucination and Reality Are Less Than You Think

 I think one thing we can learn from this exercise in perception is to maybe find a simple way of explaining this theory of representative realism to the patient, and then challenge them to prove the existence of a causal object that produced the sense datum or image that they smelled, heard, or saw.
 Maybe based on this, they can gain some insight into the what they are seeing or hearing or smelling and it’s lack of correspondence to reality or the extended world.

-This article on hallucination vs reality is not for diagnosing or treating any mental illness and strictly for informative purposes
+This article is not for diagnosing or treating any mental illness and strictly for informative purposes